tigera-cs/servicenow/traininglabs/4.1-policy-calico-basic-lab-YAOBANK/README.md

 * ping to the pod now fails.
 This is expected since icmp was not allowed in the policy we have applied.
 * curl to the pod ip is successful
 * ping to summary fails
-* curl to summary is successful
+* curl to summary fails

 Let's cleanup the network policy for now.